 Full standing position, finally!

 Once you get to the final destination inside the pyramid, there is not much to see.
-Sorry to tell you that, but you will find yourself in a windowless tomb with other sweaty people who made that same climb.
-The reward though is that you made the into the center of the Great Pyramid of Giza- Bucket List ✔!
+Sorry to tell you that, but you will find yourself in a windowless tomb with other sweaty people, who made that same climb.
+The reward though is that you made it into the center of the Great Pyramid of Giza- Bucket List ✔!

-Like I mentioned, this would not a be a comfortable experience for those who are not fit, those who are tall or are claustrophobic.
-It is doable for those who are taller, I saw many tall people inside and they just kept moving.
+Like I mentioned, this would not a be a comfortable experience for those who are not fit, those who are tall, or are claustrophobic.
+It is doable for those who are taller, as I saw many tall people inside, and they just kept moving.
 That is all you can do, keep moving.

 — Camel Riding —

-Our private driver drove us comfortably to the camel riding area and then our guide Khaled, negotiated everything.
+Our private driver drove us comfortably to the camel riding area, and then our guide negotiated everything.
 He knew the best guys with the best camels for our safe jaunt towards the pyramids.